cc11rocks/encryptedMountHDD/README.md

 The procedure of the unmounting script will be unmounting /mnt/backup and disabling the mapping (unencrypted form) from
 /dev/sdX# to
 /dev/mapper/backup.
-If /mnt/backup does not exists and /dev/mapper/backup exists, the script will only disable mapping (unencrypted form).
+If /mnt/backup does not exist and /dev/mapper/backup exists, the script will only disable mapping (unencrypted form).

 These scripts are licenced under the modified (3-clause) BSD license.